Viola Desmond: Later life

 After the trial and encounter with the legal system of Nova Scotia, her marriage ended.
 Desmond closed her business and moved to Montreal where she could enroll in a business college.
 She eventually settled in New York City, where she died from gastrointestinal bleeding on February 7, 1965, at the age of 50.
 She is buried at Camp Hill Cemetery in Halifax, Nova Scotia.

 Legacy

 William Pearly Oliver later reflected on Desmond's legacy:

-Desmond is often compared to Rosa Parks, given they both challenged racism by refusing to vacate seats in "Whites Only" sections and contributed to the rise of the Civil Rights Movement.
-Despite Nova Scotia and other Canadian provinces having Jim Crow laws, for instance in education, there was no law specifically enforcing segregation in theaters.
+Desmond is often compared to Rosa Parks, given they both challenged racism by refusing to vacate seats in "Whites Only" sections and contributed to the rise of the Civil Rights Movement, despite there having been no law specifically enforcing segregation in theatres.

 Commemorations

+Viola Desmond has been widely commemorated across Canada in recognition of her role in the civil rights movement and her contributions to the advancement of racial equality.
+The following are some notable honors and memorials dedicated to her legacy: